‘Days Of Our Lives’ June 6 Recap: Thrady Ends In Ugly Twist, Ciara Faces Demons, Claire Kisses Tripp, Ben Sane

 — Jen Lilley (@jen_lilley) May 25, 2018

-Chloe puts the pieces together and realizes that it was Theresa who told Mateo that John and Paul were on their way to rescue her.
-Chloe fills Brady in on the details regarding Mateo’s “armed fortress.”
-Brady becomes irate.
+Chloe put the pieces together and realized that it was Theresa who told Mateo that John and Paul were on their way to rescue her.
+Chloe filled Brady in on the details regarding Mateo’s “armed fortress.”
+Brady became irate.

 “It wasn’t enough to abandon Chloe in Mexico, you had to serve up my brother and father too?”

-Chloe tells Brady that she had to kill Mateo in order to save John and Paul.
+Chloe told Brady that she had to kill Mateo in order to save John and Paul.

 “When Mateo had a gun pointed at Paul’s head, I stabbed him in the back.”
-She then looks at Theresa and asks, “What’s your excuse for doing the same thing to me?”
+She then looked at Theresa and asked, “What’s your excuse for doing the same thing to me?”

-Brady asks for a moment alone with Theresa.
-Eve lays into her sister before leaving, admitting in front of Brady that she is sorry she let Theresa guilt her into stepping away from her relationship with him.
-This is another surprise for Brady, and not a good one.
+Brady asked for a moment alone with Theresa.
+Eve laid into her sister before leaving, admitting in front of Brady that she was sorry that she let Theresa guilt her into stepping away from her relationship with him.
+This was another surprise for Brady, and not a good one.

 “If you do one thing to hurt that man there or that little boy upstairs, you’ll answer to me and you will wish that you were back with El Fideo”

-At this point, Brady doesn’t have much to say.
-All he can do is stand there and glare at the woman standing in front of him.
-Brady doesn’t even know who Theresa is anymore.
-He doesn’t want to hear a word that she has to say because he knows that she will spin in to suit her favor.
+At that point, Brady didn’t have much to say.
+All he could do was stand there and glare at the woman standing in front of him.
+Brady didn’t even know who Theresa was anymore.
+He didn’t want to hear a word that she had to say because he knew that she would spin it to suit her favor.

-Theresa apologizes for hurting people but will not apologize for wanting to get back to Brady and Tate and being selfish in the way that she got back to them.
+Theresa apologized for hurting people, but would not apologize for wanting to get back to Brady and Tate and for being selfish in the way that she got back to them.

-Brady claims that he doesn’t understand how the same heart that loves him and Tate could do something so cold and selfish.
-He tells her to leave, throwing her out of the house and his life.
+Brady claimed that he doesn’t understand how the same heart that loved him and Tate could do something so cold and selfish.
+He told her to leave, throwing her out of the house and his life.

 Days of Our Lives viewers were not expecting the shock that came next.
-Theresa agreed to go, but she is taking Tate with her.
+Theresa agreed to go, but she was taking Tate with her.

 Fans of the NBC daily soap opera will have to wait until next week to see or read what happens next.